 - 7. The guidelines state "Double-hung windows are traditional in the district, and are preferred for new construction.
 Window mullions should emphasize their vertical direction."
-The applicant is proposing to improve the appearance of the "substandard" elevation by adding a new window within the existing opening on the skyway level.
+The applicant proposes to improve the appearance of the "substandard" elevation by expanding the existing opening and installing a new window on the skyway level.
 While not double-hungs as the guidelines recommend, they have a vertical orientation and relate to existing windows on the 4th Street elevation.
-However, the new window with mullions has proportions similar to a storefront and not a second story level window.
-The mullion and muntin pattern should be more consistent with second story warehouse windows that are adjacent and have similar sized openings. - 8.
+The new storefront opening and window faces into the children's park and does improve the pedestrian connection but not at a primary street/sidewalk elevation.
+Detailed window profiles, color and dimensions were not provided. - 8.
 Rhythm and Directional Emphasis.
 Rhythm can be found both in the relation of several buildings to each other, and in the relation of elements on a single building façade.
 The existing openings are not being altered to better comply with the guidelines, except for the new window on the main level east elevation.
 This will connect and open up the elevation more for the adjacent park but not connect to the street and sidewalk along 4th Street.